peterhornsby/AppStoreSearch/README.md

 The app wil lbe based of the MVC design pattern.
 There will be a data model for handling search queries and a view controller for handling the UI.
 Note that in Apple's UIKit that the view and controller are somewhat more coupled than the design pattern.

-#### Data Model
+### Data Model
 A simple model that can be queried for apps in Apple's App Store.
 The data model will require storage for screenshots and logos

 I will start with the model and write unit tests and use TDD.

 **Tasks**
-- Model definition, basic setup
+- Model definition, basic setup ✅
-- Define data structure
+- Define data structure ✅ (will iterate)
 - write unit tests for search query string
-- wire up Model to UI
+- wire up Model to UI ✅

+### AppStore Service
+This a network service(http) that will make the actual http GET request.
+The data model will provide a url encoded item tso that this service can build the http GET request and process the response.
+There is the requirement to display ALL screenshots!
+Suggest it is broken down into a device list first so that we don't overload UI fetching images.
+It is also possibble to do thumbnails first.

+**Contraints:**
+- reachablity
+- lost connection
+- time out
+- multiple Asset requests

+**Tasks**
+- AppStore Service definition
+- URLSession setup, will use the default for first pass
+- Define service return values
+- query builder method